 - 1. The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
-The results for projects, portfolios, etc. will be known within 15 working days.
 The study programme administration is responsible for announcing the test results.
 The privacy of students will be respected when test results are announced. - 2.
 Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results. - 3.
-The student has the right to inspect the test within 4 educational weeks after the results of the test have been announced.
-Via the portal and / or the timetable it will be announced how and when the inspection will take place. - 4.
-The student is entitled to receive feedback within 4 educational weeks after the results of the test have been announced.
-The portal and / or the timetable announces how and when the feedback takes place. - 5.
-Once a year, a student can request a written notification of his / her results from which he can derive rights from the study programme administration.
+Inspection takes place during an evaluation with teacher/examiner(s), or at the request of the student, up until 3 weeks after receiving the test result at the latest. - 4.
+Feedback is given during an evaluation with the teacher/examiner(s), or at the request of the student, up until 4 weeks after receiving the test result at the latest. - 5.
+On request students will receive written notification of their results, from which the student can derive rights.